|

-of true micro CHP systems are currently based on external combustion
+The first true micro CHP systems were based on external combustion

 technology as their characteristics are best suited to this stationary,